BrittaRude/BrittaRude.github.io/inputs_about/_posts/2020-07-01-britta-rude-teaching experience.md

 image: /images/Teaching.jpg
 ---

+## Pre-academic Teaching Experience

+- Piano and English teacher in a poor neighborhood in Cali, Colombia (2011/2012)

+- Private Tutor (Math, English and Spanish) at "Schülerhilfe e.V."
+(2013/2014)

+- Private Tutor (German for Foreigners) in Barcelona (2017/2018)

 ## Bachelor

 - Teaching Assistant at [University of Munich](https://www.en.econ.uni-muenchen.de/index.html): Causes and Consequences of Migration Seminar (Summer 2020)